 What are the requirements for primary media clips?

 Each primary media clip can be up to 10 GB.
-The video must be between 15 seconds and 8 hours long and include an audio track.
+The video must be at least between 15 seconds long and include an audio track.

 If you’re broadcasting audio only, supported file types are: M4A, MP3, and WAV.